|People with a disability Meeting Point|

 If you feel that you will have trouble making your way around the airport without assistance, see below for information regarding the meeting points where you can request some help.

-Please see the Guide to disabled facilities at Barcelona Airport for an exact explanation of how Meeting Points work.
-In brief, they ensure that limited mobility travellers do not need to inform the airport in advance of any special need that they may have (although, if you would prefer to let the airport know in advance, details of how to do this are provided on the guide to disabled facilities in T2).
-You simply need to make your way to one of the meeting points on arrival at the airport and you will be assisted by a specially trained member of the Aena staff from this point until the point when you get onto the plane.
+Please see the Guide to facilities for people with a disability at Barcelona Airport for an exact explanation of how Meeting Points work.
+In brief, they ensure that limited mobility travellers do not need to inform the airport in advance of any special need that they may have (although, if you would prefer to let the airport know in advance, details of how to do this are provided on the guide to facilities for people with a disability in T2).
+You need to make your way to one of the meeting points on arrival at the airport and you will be assisted by a specially trained member of the Aena staff from this point until the point when you get onto the plane.

 There are a total of eight meeting points at Barcelona Airport's T1.
 They are located in the following places: